 In 1266, the Isle of Man became part of Scotland by Treaty of Perth, after being part of Norway.
 Following a period of alternating rule by the kings of England and Scotland, in 1399 the island came under feudal lordship of the English Crown.
 In 1765, the lordship revested into British Crown, but Isle of Man never became part of the UK, retaining a status of internally self-governing Crown dependency.

 Isle of Man cruise terminal

-The Isle of Man Sea Terminal located in Douglas offers frequent ferries to/from Heysham as well as summer ferries to/from Liverpool, with more restricted timetable in winter.
-There are limited summer-only services to/from Dublin and Belfast.
+The Isle of Man Sea Terminal located in Douglas offers frequent ferries to/from Heysham, as well as summer ferries to/from Liverpool, with more restricted timetable in winter.
+There are limited summer-only ferry services to/from Dublin and Belfast.